FN MAG: Indonesian versions

-Indonesian arms manufacturer PT Pindad license produced FN MAG in 2003 as SM2.
+PT Pindad license produced FN MAG in 2003 as SM2.
 SM2 V1 variant comes with integrated bipod, with a total length of 1275 mm and a weight of 11.6 kg (including stock and bipod).
 The second variant is called SM2 V2 which is modified as a coaxial gun.
 The stock is removed by changing the trigger mechanism to the rear of the weapon as in the M2 Browning.
 This variant has a higher rate of fire of 700-1200 rpm.
 It is shorter at only 1070 mm in length with a weight (plus coaxial) of 12 kg.

 Israeli remote control variant

 In 2020, Iranian nuclear scientist Mohsen Fakhrizadeh was killed by Mossad with an FN MAG, redesigned to fire from a remote control.
 The modified MAG was powered by artificial intelligence, and weighed over a ton.

 Swedish Army versions

 All versions are licence-manufactured by FFV-Carl Gustaf.

 The Swedish abbreviation for kulspruta (machine gun, lit. "bullet sprayer") is Ksp.
 Strv is the abbreviation of Stridsvagn (battle tank).

 A left-side view of the Kulspruta 58B (Ksp 58B).

 Kulspruta 58: Ksp 58, adopted in 1958 using the 6.5×55mm rifle cartridge which at that time was the standard cartridge in the Swedish Army.

-Kulspruta 58 B: In the early 1970s, the weapon was modified with a new gas regulator and at the same time the barrels were replaced to the new standard 7.62×51mm NATO, same as used by the Ak 4.
+Kulspruta 58B: In the early 1970s, the weapon was modified with a new gas regulator and at the same time the barrels were replaced to the new standard 7.62×51mm NATO, same as used by the Ak 4.
 Ksp 58 replaced the considerably heavier Ksp m/42B in the infantry units.
 It can be fed with non-disintegrating DM1 or disintegrating M13 linked ammunition belts.

-Kulspruta 58 C: On Combat Vehicle 90, this version replaced the previously used Ksp m/39 in the third quarter of 2004.
+Kulspruta 58C: On Combat Vehicle 90, this version replaced the previously used Ksp m/39 in the third quarter of 2004.

 Kulspruta 58 Strv: stripped variant mainly used for fixed mounting in tanks.
 Phased out along with Stridsvagn 103.

-Kulspruta 58 D: Reserved designation for the renovated and modified Ksp 58B.
-The trial version is referred to as 'Ksp 58 DF', where the 'F' stands for 'Försök' (Experimental).
+Kulspruta 58D: Reserved designation for the renovated and modified Ksp 58B.
+The trial version is referred to as 'Ksp 58DF', where the 'F' stands for 'Försök' (Experimental).